 As we mentioned in the beginning, the telecom company required AI-driven virtual agents to perform two tasks.
 The first task was to offer customers who were ready to turn to competitors a new plan option with a discount.
 The discount was offered only if the user rated one of the company’s services below 8 out of 10 points.

 Its performance results exceeded expectations.
-The system made more than 10 thousand calls with a conversion rate of 37 percent instead of the planned 35 percent.
+The system made more than 10 thousand calls with the conversion rate of 37 percent instead of the planned 35 percent.
 This case revealed that an AI-based communication solution can work not just similar but even better than a contact center with human agents.

 As for the second task of collecting feedback on the company’s services, it was the Net Promoter Score (NPS) survey with five questions for customers.
 A call was counted if the agent received answers to all five questions.
 After analyzing the results, it turned out that the virtual agent managed perfectly 98 percent of the dialogues, answering questions of the respondents almost without errors.